Menopause and Insomnia

 • Hot flushes, aka night sweats – These sudden, intense feelings of heat can occur during the night, causing us to wake up drenched in sweat and unable to fall back asleep easily.

 • Insomnia – Hormonal changes, night sweats, anxiety and stress can bring insomnia on.
+Many women experience difficulty with sleep onset, finding it hard to fall asleep initially due to these hormonal changes.

 • Sleep apnoea – Menopause has been associated with an increased risk of sleep apnoea, causing interruptions in breathing during sleep, leading to sleep disruption and daytime fatigue.
+This difficulty in falling asleep is often referred to as sleep onset insomnia, a common issue during menopause.

 • Mood disorders – Hormonal changes during menopause can contribute to mood swings, irritability, and stress, negatively impacting sleep quality.